-The Data and AI Ethics Council is an advisory and independent body chaired by Stéphane Richard, Orange’s Chairman and CEO.
+The Data and AI Ethics Council is an advisory and independent body.
 Its members support the company’s implementation of ethical, responsible and transparent principles governing the use of Artificial Intelligence and data processing technologies.

 By drawing up ethical guidelines for transparency, fairness and good governance, data and AI technologies can positively contribute to meeting the major challenges of our time.
 For many years, Orange has been proactive in its use of responsible digital technology, and the Data and AI Ethics Council illustrates this commitment.